helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 3. So let's start with some definitions.
 4. First, let's go over some of the terminology that we covered in the previous lecture.
 5. When we talked about imitation learning, we learned that we can represent a policy as a distribution over actions AT, conditional observations OT.
-6. We call this policy pi, and we often use a subscript theta to denote that the policy depends on a vector of parameters that we're going to denote theta.
+6. We call this policy pi, and we often use a subscript θ to denote that the policy depends on a vector of parameters that we're going to denote θ.
 7. When we're doing deep reinforcement learning, oftentimes we will represent the policy with a deep neural network, although, as we will learn in the next two lectures in the course, depending on the type of reinforcement, learning algorithm, we might choose to represent the policy directly or implicitly through some other object, such as a value function.
 8. Important definitions to know are the state, which we denote ST, the observation OT, and the action AT.
 9. As we learned in the imitation learning lecture, the observation and state can be related to one another by the following graphical model, where the edge between observations and actions is the policy, the edge between current states and actions and future states is the transition probability, or the dynamics, and the state satisfies the Markov property, which means that the state at time t plus 1 is independent of the state at time t minus 1, when conditioned on the current state ST.